datacamp256/2_landing_page/README.md

 ### Where to ad content
 If you want to add your own content, open [index.html](index.html).
-You can add your own content between the two lines
+You can add your own content between the two lines.

 `<!-- OWN CONTENT MUST BE ADDED BELOW THIS LINE -->`